ruhanhabib39/cse470-project/README.md

 Install the following Python libraries: `flask`, `flask-sqlalchemy`, `flask-login`, `db-sqlite3`.

-It can be done by typing in `pip install flask flask-sqlalchemy flask-login db-sqlite3` into your terminal.
+It can be done by typing in `pip install flask flask-sqlalchemy flask-login` into your terminal.

 For the project to work, please create a `secret.txt` file containing a secret key (for example, you could place `f3cfe9ed8fae309f02079dbf`). `config.py` uses the first line of `secret.txt` to get the secret key.